Starting School at Compton CE Primary School - the EYFS curriculum in Reception

 •We develop a mix of child initiated and adult led plans which link to the school’s curriculum and the children’s interests.
 The experienced staff enable the children to link learning to their play and exploration right from the start.

-•The timetable is carefully structured so that children have directed teaching during the day.
+•The timetable is carefully structured so that children have directed teaching sessions during the day and sustained periods of learning through play.
 The timetable changes throughout the year to take into consideration the changing needs of the children.
-These sessions are followed by small focused group work.
 Learning takes place in different areas of the classroom and within our school grounds and local area.

 •We plan for opportunities to develop the pupils' speech and language skills, with a particular focus on vocabulary.